-Because normal estrogen levels are instrumental in bone health, female smokers have low bone density and a higher likelihood of fractures-especially after the onset of menopause (Denison et al. 200879).
+Because normal estrogen levels are instrumental in bone health, female smokers have low bone density and a higher likelihood of fractures, especially after menopause (Denison et al. 200879).

-For example, women over 60 could reduce body fat through intermittent fasting while not losing muscle mass (Domaszewski et al. 202082).
+For example, women over 60 could reduce body fat through intermittent fasting without losing muscle (Domaszewski et al. 202082).

 In a study of uncontrolled eating behaviors, intermittent fasting reduced cravings and depression after only two months (Hoddy et al. 201583).